gregolive/dropdown-menu/README.md

 # Dropdown Menu

-Add simple javascript-powered dropdown menus to HTML.
+A simple Javascript-powered dropdown menu.
+Can be activated by click or hover.

 [Live demo](https://gregolive.github.io/dynamic-ui-design) 👈